 The committee will select a subset of the candidates to evaluate for the award.
 Of the qualifying papers, the top 5 papers from the SIGIR main conference ranked by citation according to the ACM Digital Library will automatically be nominated for consideration.* This year’s automatically nominated papers are listed below.
 In addition, we encourage nominations from the community of papers not automatically selected.
 Nominations should include,

-- a short paragraph justifying consideration, and
+- a short paragraph justifying the nomination,

 None of the endorsers may have a conflict of interest with the paper.
 A definition of what constitutes a conflict can be found below.

-Nominations are due by January 31, 2017 (anywhere in the world).
+Nominations are due by March 18, 2022 (anywhere in the world).

 Please submit nominations using this form.